huaminghuangtw/Shortcutomation-Newsletter/posts/a-nighttime-routine-i-do-every-day.md

 Over the past 12 months, I’ve been training myself to become more conscious of my phone use.

-After discovering the unofficial list of [Apple's Settings URL schemes](https://github.com/FifiTheBulldog/ios-settings-urls/blob/master/settings-urls.md), I created [a collection of shortcuts](https://shortcutomation.com/gallery/iphone-settings) to automate access to specific iPhone settings.
+After discovering the unofficial list of [Apple’s Settings URL schemes](https://github.com/FifiTheBulldog/ios-settings-urls/blob/master/settings-urls.md), I created [a collection of shortcuts](https://shortcutomation.com/gallery/iphone-settings) to automate access to specific iPhone settings.

 Each night—about an hour before bed—I use [iOS’s Personal Automation](https://support.apple.com/guide/shortcuts/intro-to-personal-automation-apd690170742/ios) to trigger one of these shortcuts.
 It sends me a _scheduled, customized_ notification reminding me to review my screen time.[^1]